Decentraland-DAO/wiki-adv/(Concept) Wearables.md

 This is recommended image generation way for users with **low-end pc**.
 If you use **high-end pc**, you can generate images with always enabled **Hires.
 Fix**.

-# Image generated for next modeling steps
+# Result for next steps

 *Generation process*